 Each hub within a hospital group should have a specialist perinatal mental health service.
 It’s staffing is multidisciplinary and led by a consultant psychiatrist in perinatal psychiatry.
 In the remaining maternity units (13) referred to as "spokes", the liaison psychiatry team continues to provide the input to the maternity service with the addition of a mental health midwife.
 This team will be linked to the hub specialist perinatal mental health teams for advice, regular meetings, training, education and clinical opinions.

-- Implement the National Model of Care in the six hub sites identified.
+- Continue to implement the National Model of Care in the six hub sites identified

-- Support the recruitment of Staff for hub and spoke sites.
+- Support the recruitment of Staff for both 6 hub and 13 spoke sites